omgitsjan/Starter-DiscordBotAI/README.md

 Next, you need to specify the environment variables for the Discord bot token and ChatGPT API key when starting the bot.
 For example:

-Dont forget to change the static variables in Program.cs and OpenAiServiceService.cs and Watch2GetherService.cs.
+Dont forget to change the variables in appsettings.json.

-Replace `DiscordToken`, `ChatGptApiKey`, `W2GApiKey` and `OpenWeatherMapApiKey` with your actual Discord bot token, ChatGPT API key and Watch2Gether API key, respectively.
+Replace `DiscordToken`, `ChatGptApiKey`, `W2GApiKey` and `OpenWeatherMapApiKey` with your actual tokens and API keys, respectively.

 ## Usage